PeerChristensen/AzureACI-CICD-Template/README.md

 git push
 ```

-Note that the GitHub workflow, which
+Note that the GitHub Actions workflow, which builds and deploys your Docker container, is triggered by commits to the 'main' branch.
+You may therefore want to commit your work using feature branches. `git checkout -b feature_branch_name` and `git switch` are useful commands.

 ### Required changes

 Besides developing an R script, you will need to modify the following files:

-1. Dockerfile
+- Dockerfile
    1. Uncomment the line with the 'install.packages()' command **OR** use the script called install.packages.r to install the required packages.
    2. Make sure that COPY, RUN and CMD commands refer to the correct filename, e.g. if you call your main script something else than script.r.
-2. .github/workflows/workflow.yml
+- .github/workflows/workflow.yml
    1. set RESOURCEGROUP_NAME: name-of-your-resource group
    2. set REGISTRY_NAME: containerregistryname
       1. Note that is has to be lower case letters only